ionic-team/capacitor-site/docs/guide/guides/push-notifications-firebase.md

 import Firebase
 ```

-... and then add the configuration method for Firebase to initialization code to your `AppDelegate.swift` file, in the `application(didFinishLaunchingWithOptions)` method.
+... and then add the configuration method for Firebase to initialization code to your `AppDelegate.swift` file, in the `application(_ application: UIApplication,didFinishLaunchingWithOptions)` method.

 ```swift
 FirebaseApp.configure()